 Massage therapy isn’t just as simple as a good rub-down!
 There is a high level of precision in every press, strokes, and stretch.

-Since records began, massage has been highly valued method of therapy for treating the mind and body.
+Since records began, massage has been a highly valued method of therapy for treating the mind and body.
 We have compiled a list of the seven most popular massage therapies offered today and a brief explanation of the methodology behind each one.back to menu ↑

 This is one of the most popular massage types.
 It consists of five basic strokes: sliding, kneading, rhythmic tapping), cross fiber, and shaking.